 At first glance, Havana looks like a city stuck in time.
 The weathered buildings and classic American cars, speeding through the streets, have the feel of a postcard from the 1950s.
 Yet, modern Havana is a lively city, on the verge of fully opening its doors to the outside world.
-So what are some of the top things to do in this Caribbean paradise?
-Read further to find out!
+Tourists are assured of a safe and comfortable stay with a range of accommodation options available here - from cozy vacation rentals to hotels with a rooftop pool in Havana.
+Embark on your exploration tour of the city and enjoy its myriad sights and sounds.
+Read on to know more about the top 15 things to do in Havana, Cuba: a Caribbean paradise.

 1. Take a tour of Old Havana

 Havana was founded in 1519, under the name of Villa de San Cristobal de La Habana.
-Old Havana is the historical center of the Cuban capital and much of the area was constructed during the Spanish colonial era, which is apparent in the city’s baroque and neoclassical architecture.
+And one of the best things to do in Havana is to take a tour of Old Havana.
+It is the historical center of the Cuban capital and much of the area was constructed during the Spanish colonial era, which is apparent in the city’s baroque and neoclassical architecture.
 It is a photographer’s paradise, as each corner is filled with festive street performers, interesting buildings, and wonderful outdoor restaurants.

 Old Havana can be reached from any part of downtown Havana, on foot.
 Since it is the most popular tourist attraction in the city, most hotels are located within walking distance.
 No matter what type of traveler you are, Old Havana has something for everyone.